Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Introduction

 \section{Introduction}

 The power spectrum (PS) of interstellar gas emission reveals the relative importance of structures and their luminosities over a wide range of scales, as measured by the Fourier transform wavenumber, $k$, which is the inverse of length.
+An important signature observed in the LMC \citep{elmegreen01,block10}, M33 \citep{combes12}, and the dwarf galaxy NGC 1058 \citep{dutta09a} is a steepening of the PS at wavenumbers exceeding the inverse disk thickness, as expained theoretically by \cite[][eq.
+28]{lazarian00}.
+This steepening reflects a transition from two to three dimensional turbulence.
+Numerical simulations confirm this signature in both the PS and spectral correlation function \citep{padoan01,bournaud10,combes12, fensch23,tress20}.
+A schematic of the PS kink is shown in Fig.~\ref{fig:schematic}.

+PS observations of HI emission by \cite{szot19} suggest that the LMC thickness ranges from $\sim50$ pc near 30 Dor to $\sim250$ pc in the central region and $\sim400$ pc in the outer region.
+The two-dimensional (2D) PS slope at small $k$ ranges from approximately $-1.5$ in the central regions to $-3.5$ in the outer regions, while the high $k$ slope ranges from $-3$ to $-4.5$ in these regions, respectively.
+The PS break in M33 observed by \cite{combes12} depends on wavelength, ranging from $\sim50$ pc in the ultraviolet to $\sim100$ pc in HI and CO, and $\sim300$ pc in H$\alpha$, with a similar range in the infrared.
+For most of these wavelengths, the 2D PS slope is $\sim-1.5$ at low $k$ and $\sim-3.5$ at large $k$.
+For NGC 1058, \cite{dutta09a} observed the PS kink in HI at $490\pm90$ pc, with 2D PS slopes of $-1.0$ at low $k$ and $-2.5$ at high $k$.

-An important signature originally observed in the LMC \citep{elmegreen01,block10}, M33 \citep{combes12}, and the dwarf galaxy NGC 1058 \citep{dutta09a} is the transition from two to three dimensions at wavenumbers exceeding the inverse disk thickness.
-Numerical simulations confirm this signature \citep{padoan01,bournaud10,combes12}, which is shown schematically in Figure \ref{fig:schematic}.
-With such a signature in the power spectrum, the thicknesses of face-on galaxies can be inferred and mapped, as recently demonstrated for the LMC \citep{szot19}.
-Thickness can be important, for example, in converting gas surface density into volume density for determination of the local gas free-fall time \citep{bacchini20}, or for correcting an observed rotation curve for radial pressure gradients in order to assess the distribution and amount of dark matter \citep{verbeke17}.
+With such a signature in the PS, the thicknesses of face-on galaxies can be inferred and mapped.
+Thickness can be important in converting gas surface density to volume density for determination of the local gas free-fall time \citep{bacchini20}, or for correcting an observed rotation curve for radial pressure gradients in order to assess the distribution and amount of dark matter \citep{verbeke17}.

 The explanation for the change in PS slope at the size scale of the disk thickness was illustrated in \cite{bournaud10} and \cite{fensch23} as the result of three components of turbulent velocity producing structure on small scales and two components of velocity producing structure on large scales.
 Turbulent energy is also dispersed into a larger volume of phase space in 3D than in 2D, making the energy cascade steeper in 3D.